 What accommodations are being made for people on fixed incomes who just can't afford a rate increase?

 Unfortunately, it is not possible to offer discounted rates to fixed income residents without making up the discount from some other source, and state law (Proposition 218) prohibits any property owner from being charged more than their proportional cost of service.
 In other words, EID can’t subsidize some of its customers by overcharging other customers.

 EID does have a Helping Hands Program in place.
 If you are in need of assistance please contact us at email@example.com or call us at 530.642.4000.

 I heard about rate increase, but didn’t receive paperwork.
 How can I get a copy?

-How many protests will it take to stop an increase?
+How many protests will it take to stop the rate changes?

-What is the consequence if the proposed rate increases are voted down?
+What is the consequence if the proposed rate changes are voted down?

-The rate increase is needed to maintain the current level of service for all EID utility customers and pay for the costs of operating and maintaining complex water treatment and distribution systems, as well as collection and treatment systems for wastewater.
-Without these rate increases, the public could see reduced levels of service.
+The rate adjustments are needed to maintain the current level of service for all EID utility customers and pay for the costs of operating and maintaining complex water treatment and distribution systems, as well as collection and treatment systems for wastewater.
+Without these rate adjustments, the public could see reduced levels of service.

-When will the proposed rate increases take effect?
+When will the proposed rate adjustments take effect?